daviddaiweizhang/fraposa/README.md

 ```
 ./predstupopu.py refpref stupref
 ```
-will produce `stupref.popu`,
+will produce `stupref.popu`, which contains
-which contains

 - IDs (columns 1 and 2)
 - the population that the study sample most likely belongs to (column 3)
 - how likely the study sample belongs to the population in column 3 (column 4)
 - The distance between the study sample and the nearest reference sample (column 5)
-- How likely the study sample belongs to each of the refrence populations (columns 6 to 6+k-1, where k is the number of reference populations)
+- How likely the study sample belongs to each of the refrence populations (columns 6 to 6+q-1, where q is the number of reference populations)
 - Names of the refrence populations.
-This is the same in every row. (columns 6+k to 6+2k-1)
+This is the same in every row. (columns 6+q to 6+2q-1)

 Population prediction is done by using the k-nearest neighbor algorithm to classify the study PC scores with respect to the reference PC scores.